Make the Right Raw Food Choices for Your Pet

 6. Touring the Manufacturing Facility

 Ask the raw pet food companies you are considering using to allow you to tour their facility.
 If they are opposed to this, it is a red flag!
 As a pet owner, you have a right to know how your pet’s food is being processed and handled before it gets to their bowl.
 Safe food handling is an important aspect of preparing a raw diet.
 Make sure that the foods you feed come from a reputable source where FOODSAFE standards are being implemented.
-The FOODSAFE Program is a comprehensive food safety training program designed for the human food service industry.
+The FOODSAFE Program is a comprehensive food safety training program designed for the human foodservice industry.
 It provides standards for handling food that is fit for human consumption.
 While it is not mandatory for a raw pet food company to follow these standards in Canada, wouldn’t you agree that it’s important?
-It lays out the guidelines for safe handling, packing and freezing of meat products so that bacterial and parasitic contamination does not occur.
+It lays out the guidelines for safe handling, packing, and freezing of meat products so that bacterial and parasitic contamination does not occur.
 It ensures that the diet is as close as possible to its natural form when it gets to your pet’s bowl.
-Our senior staff are FOODSAFE certified and we follow the same protocols as any human food handling facility.
-For more information on FOODSAFE, visit: www.foodsafe.ca.
+Our senior staff is FOODSAFE certified and we follow the same protocols as any human food handling facility.
+For more information on FOODSAFE, visit www.foodsafe.ca.
 We are proud of our facility and invite you to come and take a tour!

 Let's keep the standards high!